aliev/mcp_memory/README.md

 ### Why This Fork Exists

 - **Dependency-free distribution**: The original TypeScript implementation requires Node.js and npm dependencies to be installed.
 This Rust implementation provides a single, self-contained binary with no external dependencies.
-- **Environment variable handling**: Addresses [the issue](https://github.com/modelcontextprotocol/servers/issues/1018) in the published npm package where the `MEMORY_FILE_PATH` environment variable was not respected due to compilation differences, causing the server to use a hardcoded path instead of the user-specified configuration.
+- **Environment variable handling**: Addresses [the issue](https://github.com/modelcontextprotocol/servers/issues/1018) in the published npm package where the `MEMORY_FILE_PATH` environment variable was not respected, causing the server to use a hardcoded path instead of the user-specified configuration.
 - **Performance**: Rust implementation with async Tokio runtime offers better performance and lower resource usage.

 ### Future Development